powerapi-ng/powerapi-ng.github.io/pages/howto/deploy_rapl.md

         "power" : Z.ZZZ # power consumption expressed in watts (float) }

-For example to display a power consumption report with the mongo client :
+For example, to display a power consumption report from the mongo client, execute:

 	mongo ADDR
 	use output_db